 Empathy and Design Thinking

 At Stanford’s d.school, where Design Thinking began, their advice for Step 1 states, “Empathy is the centerpiece of a human-centered design process.
 The Empathize mode is the work you do to understand people, within the context of your design challenge.
-It is your effort to understand the way they do things and why, their physical and emotional needs, how they think about world, and what is meaningful to them.”
+It is your effort to understand the way they do things and why, their physical and emotional needs, how they think about the world, and what is meaningful to them.”

 Surveys and interviews are not going to be enough.
 The design team should seek out ways to observe the end-user as naturally as possible within relevant contexts.
 Pay special attention to the disconnect between what users say and what they do.
 Many users practice simple workarounds and alternatives that they won’t even think to mention.
 Designers won’t know how to ask the right questions until they observe users trying to solve the problem on their own.

-Curiosity case study: Airbnb
+Case study: Airbnb

 Among the biggest roadblocks to empathy are the designer’s own set of unstated assumptions about the problem.
 To surface and examine those assumptions takes a scientific mindset.
 To then replace those assumptions with the user’s viewpoint takes an artist’s sensitivity.
 That’s why developing empathy is the most difficult but also the most valuable step in the design thinking process.